mdn/content/files/en-us/web/guide/audio_and_video_delivery/adding_captions_and_subtitles_to_html5_video/index.md

 ## Modifications to the HTML and CSS

 This section summarizes the modifications made to the previous article's code in order to facilitate the addition of subtitles to the video.
-If you are not interested in this, and just want to get straight into the JavaScript and more relevant CSS, skip to the {{ anch("Subtitle implementation") }} section.
+If you are not interested in this, and just want to get straight into the JavaScript and more relevant CSS, skip to the [Subtitle implementation](#subtitle_implementation) section.

 In this example we are using a different video, [Sintel](https://www.sintel.org/), as it actually has some speech in it and therefore is better for illustrating how subtitles work!